Mesibo Video Conferencing - Create a Conference RoomEstimated reading time: 12 minutes

 - Who can receive messages: If only selected members can receive messages to the group or anyone in the group can receive

-You can further refine permissions by setting them for individual participants which override the group level permissions.
+You can further refine permissions by setting them for individual participants which overrides the group level permissions.
 For example, say a few key members can publish in full-HD and rest in normal resolution, or to restrict a particular participant from sending messages, etc.

 - can Send: If the member can send messages to the group